Bynder/gathercontent-wordpress-plugin/readme.txt

 6. Or change the item's GatherContent status in quick-edit mode.

 == Changelog ==

+= 3.0.0.1 =
+* Fix bug where WordPress pointer script/css was not properly enqueued in some instances.

 = 3.0.0 =
 * Complete rewrite.
 Plugin no longer uses the legacy API, and allows mapping templates, and then importing/exporting items via the mapped templates.